vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 4,096 nested RIFF cases.
 The full build is warning-free and all 20 CTest targets pass.
 The comparison harness is not committed.

+## Retain only HeartBeatPS1 pitch limits for sequence playback

+HeartBeatPS1 runtime tones now contain only key ranges and the native upward and downward pitch-wheel limits.
+Sample locations, tuning, ADSR, mix values, flags, and source records are decoded when building the bank instead of being retained in every sequence configuration.
+All tone records still contribute sample boundaries, including tones unused by a program; referenced tones keep their original playback lookup order even when their samples are unplayable.
+Instrument metadata is complete before insertion into the shared builder.

+A bank whose programs reference no valid tones previously published an empty sound bank before returning failure.
+Program filtering now rejects it before creating the draft.
+The regression reproduced that publication before the fix.
+This removes 20 production lines.
+The existing fixture gains 17 net test lines covering rejected-bank publication and scanned asymmetric pitch limits; its existing tuning/reverb checks also pass.
+The full build is warning-free and all 20 CTest targets pass.
+Next work prioritizes shared structural changes to format authoring, as requested, over further isolated format cleanups.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,